Family Law Attorneys in Columbia, MD

 Sometimes, a parent moving or changing jobs, thus having a significant change in income can constitute a material change.
 There is no list of what can constitute a material change.
 As such, you should consult with an experienced attorney if you are considering or facing a modification of custody or child support.

 In addition, when an ex-spouse is not complying with the terms of a Court Order, such as failing to pay child support, a contempt action may be appropriate to ensure that all parties are in compliance with what the Court has ordered.
-Our attorneys have both prosecuted and defended contempt actions for our clients.
+Our child support and child custody attorneys have both prosecuted and defended contempt actions for our clients.

 Parents are the natural guardians of their children until those children turn 18 years old.
 If the parents are deceased, incarcerated, or unavailable for other reasons, a guardian may be necessary to enroll the child in school, consent to medical care, receive benefits, etc. Such guardianships of a minor child expire when the child turns 18 years old.